monknomo/personal_website/content/TitleFootnotes.md

 The footnote with a return link looks like: `<a id="fn-footnotes-1">1: </a> This is an example footnote here - see how it has a return link [⏎](#fnr-footnotes-1)`.
 The important parts are the link with an id that starts with "fn" and the return link to the superscript link's `<sup>` element.

-The script I borrowed assumes you have both parts of the Gruber-style footnote, with the appropriate supfixes and return links.
+The script I borrowed assumes you have both parts of the Gruber-style footnote, with the appropriate prefixes and return links.

 I adjusted the script's color a little to match my theme, but here it is, more or less unchanged from Lukas Mathis' original: